iismail1997/java-design-patterns/circuit-breaker/README.md

   }
 }
 ```
-As it can be seen, it does the call to get local resources directly, but it wraps the call to
+As it can be seen, it does the call to get local com.iluwatar.serviceadapter.soapdemo.resources directly, but it wraps the call to
 remote (costly) service in a circuit breaker object, which prevents faults as follows:

 ```java